OPEN CALL FOR ENTRIES • Select a Category of Entry to continue.

 NO REFUNDS will be granted to any submission for any reason.

-Please package any dvds accordingly.
+Please package any accepted film exhibition copies accordingly.
 You will be notified if the screener arrives damaged or fails to play.
-Failure to provide a replacement screener or online screener will NOT result in a submission fee refund.
-The Savannah Film Festival/SCAD do not assume liability for damage to entries during shipping due to mishandling or poor packaging.
+The SCAD Savannah Film Festival/SCAD do not assume liability for damage to exhibition copies during shipping due to mishandling or poor packaging.

 Film presentations are scheduled at the discretion of the Savannah Film Festival and are subject to change.